Which is the best food processor to buy here some reviews?

 Cuisinart DFP-14BCNY 14-Cup Food Processor, Brushed Stainless Steel

 The Cuisinart 14 cup food processor is one of Cuisinart’s best-selling food processors.
 This is probably due to its powerful 720-watt motor combined with the included accessories and quite an operation.
 The Cuisinart DFP-14BCN comes with a large capacity 14 cups BPA free Lexan work bowl as well as chopping, dough, shredding, and slicing blade.
 Also included are two feed chutes and pushers; one is extra-large for more significant food items such as potatoes, which means you don’t have to pre-chop your food items before putting them in the machine.
 The base has a subtle brushed stainless steel finish, which looks great in any modern kitchen, and the small footprint of the machine doesn’t need much counter space.
 The motor only has one speed, but there is a pulse option that comes in handy.
 The Cuisinart custom 14-cup food processor weighs a hefty 15 pounds, which is a great advantage helping to reduce any vibration or movement while using the machine.
+Below some reviews about the best food processor.

 The bowl was large enough to hold the whole 2 lb block of shredded cheese.
 The 2 openings, large & small, were both used today.
 Having the smaller feed tube, I was able to stack my strawberries in and keep them from tumbling around which helped provide more uniform slices.
 Having the larger, I was able to cut my 2 lb block of cheese into 4ths and have the entire block shredded in no time.
 The larger would not hold my whole tomato set in right side up, but I was able to turn my tomatoes sideways and get beautiful slices anyway.